-$^{^{\}rm 395}$ As amended by the 2016 Revised IRR of R.A.
+404 As amended by the 2016 Revised IRR of R.A.
 No. 9184.

-The performance criteria to be applied shall include, among others, the following: (i) quality of service delivered; (ii) time management; (iii) management and suitability of personnel; (iv) contract administration and management; and (v) provision of regular progress reports.

-- 5.5.
-Before end of each year, procuring entities shall conduct an assessment or evaluation of the performance of the service provider/contractor based on the set of performance criteria prescribed under Section VII.
-Technical Specifications. - 5.6.
-Based on its assessment, the procuring entity may pre-terminate the contract for failure by the service provider/contractor to perform its obligations thereon following the procedure prescribed under the Guidelines on Termination of Contracts issued by the Government Procurement Policy Board under Resolution No.018-2004 dated 22 December 2004.
+- following: (i) conformity of technical requirements; (ii) timeliness in the delivery of services; (iii) behavior of the personnel; (iv) response to complaints; and (v) compliance with set office policies.
+405 (a) - 5.5 Before end of each year, procuring entities shall conduct an assessment or evaluation of the performance of the service provider/contractor based on the set of performance criteria prescribed under Section VII.
+Technical Specifications. - 5.6 Based on its assessment, the procuring entity may pre-terminate the contract for failure by the service provider/contractor to perform its obligations thereon following the procedure prescribed under the Guidelines on Termination of Contracts issued by the Government Procurement Policy Board under Resolution No.018-2004 dated 22 December 2004.

-These Guidelines shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation and upon filing with the University of the Philippines Law Center of three (3) certified copies of these guidelines.396
+These Guidelines shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation and upon filing with the University of the Philippines Law Center of three (3) certified copies of these guidelines.406

-$^{^{396}}$ Issued through GPPB Resolution 024-2007, dated 28 September 2007, published in the Manila Times on 26 October 2007.
+406 Issued through GPPB Resolution 024-2007, dated 28 September 2007, published in the Manila Times on 26 October 2007.